-Why is it difficult to hit the OB straight when both the CB and OB are frozen to a rail, like this (image from ktrepal85 in AZB post)?
+Why is it difficult to hit the OB straight when both the CB and OB are frozen to the same cushion or rail?

 One option to improve accuracy on a shot like this is to hit it as softly as possible to minimize how much the CB hops.
 Another option is to use a touch of inside english (with the right cue elevation for the given shot speed) to squirt the CB away from the cushion and have it swerve back toward the rail.
 And if the CB doesn’t quite swerve back enough, spin-induced throw helps straighten the OB.
 All options and approaches, along with example game-situation shots are demonstrated in the following videos that include a clip from Vol. V of the Video Encyclopedia of Nine-ball and Ten-ball (VENT):